 The Board expects that the site specific climate dataset will build upon data presented during the preceding project assessment phase conducted under YESAA.
-Data acquired after or not considered during the Project Assessment by YESAB is expected to be incorporated into any description or analysis of the climatic environment.
+Data acquired after or not considered during the Project Assessment by YESAB are expected to be incorporated into any description or analysis of the climatic environment.

-The Board also expects that a discussion of the possible implications of climate change to key climatic parameters will be addressed in the context of the project life cycle including the post-closure phase.
+The Board also expects that a discussion of the possible implications of climate change to key climatic parameters will be addressed in the context of the project life cycle.

 b.
-GEOLOGY AND SOILS
+GEOLOGIC AND HYDROGEOLOGIC SETTING

-Present descriptions of the regional and project specific surficial and bedrock geology.
-Use maps, photomosaics, tables, and figures to help summarize and depict data and information.
+Present descriptions of the regional and project-specific geologic and hydrogeologic setting.
+Use well logs, geophysical remote sensing, maps, air photo mosaics, tables, and summary figures to help summarize and depict data and information.
+Include the following information: